Fred Olsen Balmoral deck 6 plan (Main-Cabins-Dining-Lobby)

-Review of Fred Olsen Balmoral deck 6 (Main-Lobby-Dining)
+Review of Fred Olsen Balmoral deck 6 (Main-Cabins-Dining-Lobby)

-- Reception provides 24-hour guest services (assistance, information, reservations, money exchange, onboard bills).
+The Reception Desk provides 24-hour guest services (assistance, information, reservations, money exchange, onboard bills).

-- Ballindalloch Restaurant is the ship’s main dining room (largest as capacity) also hosting the formal Gala Dinner event.
+Ballindalloch Restaurant is the ship’s main dining room (largest as capacity) and also hosts the formal Gala Dinner event.
 Dining times are the same in all three dining rooms – 2 fixed dinner seatings (6:15 pm and 8:30 pm), and open-seating Breakfast (8-10 am) and Lunch (12-2:30 pm, buffet-style, with a limited waiter-serviced menu).